javieitez/mydocs/CSS_on_a_nutshell.md

 * Elements are just named.
 Like `div {}`
 * IDs are preceded by a hash. `#disclaimer {}` matches `<div id="disclaimer">`
 * IDs must be unique.
+    * Styles on IDs have preference over styles on classes
-Classes are preferable for formatting.
-IDs are better for placing text on a given DIV using JavaScript.
+    * Classes are preferable for formatting.
+    * IDs are better for placing text on a given DIV using JavaScript.
 * Classes are preceded by a dot. `.alert-box {}` matches `<div id="disclaimer" class="alert-box">`

 ### Naming Conventions